 Causes May Include

-- Genetics – Glaucoma often runs in families and scientists have identified genes that are specifically related to optic nerve damage and high eye pressure.
+- Genetics – It often runs in families and scientists have identified genes that are specifically related to optic nerve damage and high eye pressure.

 - Eye injury or disease – Severe eye injuries can be linked to a higher risk for developing glaucoma.
-Eye tumors, inflammation, and retinal detachment are a few other factors that may increase the risk of acquiring glaucoma.
+Eye tumors, inflammation, and retinal detachment are a few other factors that may increase its risk.

 - Pigment dispersion – When fine granules or fragments from the iris build up in the drainage channels, they can block the aqueous fluid from exiting the eye.